 CooperVision offers spherical, aspherical, toric, multifocal and toric multifocal lens products in most modalities.
 We believe that in order to compete successfully in the numerous niches of the contact lens market, companies must offer differentiated products that are priced competitively and manufactured efficiently.
 CooperVision believes that it is the only contact lens manufacturer to use three different manufacturing processes to produce its lenses: lathing, cast molding and FIPSTM, a cost-effective combination of lathing and molding.
-We also believe that the manufacturing processes acquired in connection with the Sauflon acquisition will be of value to us as these new platforms and processes may add greater flexibility and reduce time to market of our combined product offerings.
-This increased manufacturing flexibility should allow CooperVision to compete in its markets by:
+The clariti® manufacturing platform may continue to add greater flexibility to the manufacture of our product offerings.
+We believe that this manufacturing flexibility allows CooperVision to compete in its markets by:

-- Producing high, medium and low volumes of lenses made with a variety of materials for a broader range of market niches: single-use, twoweek, monthly and quarterly disposable sphere, toric and multifocal lenses and custom toric lenses for patients with a high degree of astigmatism. - Offering a wide range of lens parameters, leading to a higher rate of successful fitting for practitioners and better visual acuity for patients.
+- Producing high, medium and low volumes of lenses made with a variety of materials for a broader range of market niches: single-use, two-week, monthly and quarterly disposable sphere, toric and multifocal lenses and custom toric lenses for patients with a high degree of astigmatism. - Offering a wide range of lens parameters, leading to a higher rate of successful fitting for practitioners and better visual acuity for patients.

-Sales of contact lenses utilizing silicone hydrogel materials, a major product material in the industry, have grown significantly.
+Sales of contact lenses utilizing silicone hydrogel materials continue to grow and this product material represents about half of the industry.
 Silicone hydrogel materials supply a higher level of oxygen to the cornea, as measured by the transmissibility of oxygen through a given thickness of material, or "dk/t," than traditional hydrogel lenses.
-We believe our ability to compete successfully with a full range of silicone hydrogel products is an important factor to achieving our desired future levels of sales growth and profitability.
+We believe our ability to compete successfully with a full range of silicone hydrogel products is an important factor to achieving success in our business.
 Silicone hydrogel lenses now represent a significant portion of CooperVision's contact lens sales and our Biofinity® brand is CooperVision's leading product line.
 Under the Biofinity brand, CooperVision markets monthly silicone hydrogel spherical, toric and multifocal lens products.
-CooperVision has also launched two-week silicone hydrogel spherical and toric lens products under our Avaira® brand.
-In fiscal 2013, we launched MyDayTM, our single-use spherical silicone hydrogel lens, in Europe.